joshstewartmax/databricks-ml-pipelines/README.md

   - Tasks run Python wheel entrypoints from `pyproject.toml [project.scripts]`:
     - `prepare-data`, `train-model`, `evaluate-model`, `feature-importance`, `model-qa`
   - `depends_on` wires task order: `prepare_data -> train -> (evaluate & feature_importance) -> model_qa`
-  - All tasks currently point to an `existing_cluster_id`.
-In practice, you would configure a Spark cluster for `prepare_data` and a single-node CPU instance for others.
+  - All tasks currently point to an `existing_cluster_id` which is currently set to the ID for Shared ML.
+In future, we should be able to just use the spark cluste for `prepare_data` and then have the rest of the steps use a smaller, single-node cluster since we won't be touching spark.

 ```12:58:/home/josh/repos/databricks-ml-pipelines/resources/ml_pipeline.job.yml
 resources: